AnandChowdhary/unqueue/README.md

 # 📏 Unqueue

-Simple, zero-config, in-memory queue for async JS tasks
+Unqueue is a simple, zero-config, in-memory queue for async JavaScript tasks.
+You can use it to sequentially run tasks that return promises, like sending emails or performing networking requests.
+It automatically retries failed promises too.

 <!-- prettier-ignore-start -->
 |   | Status |